mohit-bhat/Churchill-Navigation-Challenge---Mohit-Bhat/README.md

 The "Rhino" folder contains my best working approach.
 Access the dll through rhino/x64/release/

+While my solution is slwoere than the reference, I have decided to submit at this stage due to the amount of time I have taken.

 Dll1:
 Initial attempt to get a DLL file to work in c++, DLL not valid